 “Its probably the most famous bakery in Queens,” said Luis Canals, 23.

-Canals is Guendjian’s nephew and said La Gran Uruguaya was build in 2009 as a spin off of Guendjian’s popular La Nueva, which that specializes in Uruguayan and Columbian baked goods.
+Canals is Guendjian’s nephew and said La Gran Uruguaya was build in 2009 as a spin off of Guendjian’s popular La Nueva, that specializes in Uruguayan and Columbian baked goods.

 “There is a big Uruguayan and Argentinean community,” Canals said.
 “There is not another bakery around here like it that I know of.”